-Foie Gras recipes are usually kept for special occasions and celebrations and not often used as day to day dishes for family meals.
+Foie Gras recipes are usually kept for special occasions and celebrations, sometimes as an hors d'oeurvre or appetizer and not often used as a day to day dish for family meals.

 Foie gras recipes are of course part of French cuisine and very popular in restaurants but it is difficult to find fresh foie gras if you wish to make foie gras recipes, even when in France.